Is Working From Home Right For You?

 What Does “Working From Home” Mean?

 Some companies offer a blended working environment where half the work can be done at home.
-While other businesses allow their employees to work from home full time.
+At the same time, other businesses allow their employees to work from home full time.

-For this set-up to work, employees make use of technology to connect with each other.
+For this set-up to work, employees use technology to connect.
 Communication is done via emails and instant-messaging tools.
 Meetings are conducted on online video conferencing platforms.
-For companies with full-time work from home set-up, all business operation activities are usually done online.
+For companies with full-time work-from-home setup, all business operation activities are usually done online.

 Do You Have What It Takes to Work From Home?

 As mentioned, working from home is not for everyone.
-Here are some of the things you’ll need to successfully work from home.
+However, here are some of the things you’ll need to work from home successfully.

 When you’re at the office, you usually have no choice but to do your job.
 Yes, there might be distractions.
 But when your boss is just around the corner, it’s not difficult to get some work done.

-When you’re working from home, however, there’s no one who keeps you on your toes.
+However, no one keeps you on your toes when you’re working from home.
 Not to mention the ton of distractions that you’ll have to contend with.
 If you don’t have enough self-discipline, you won’t be able to get any work done.

 Since you’ll be working on your computer most of the time, it’s important to have a certain degree of technological aptitude.